Ramsey problems for Berge hypergraphs: Preliminaries

 \section{Preliminaries}

 The \textit{shadow graph} of a hypergraph $\cH$ is the graph consisting of all the 2-edges that are subedges of a hyperedge of $\cH$.
-Let $G$ be the shadow graph of a Berge-$F$-free $r$-graph $\cH$. $G$ might contain a copy of $F$.
-However, consider the auxiliary bipartite graph with part $A$ consisting of the edges of a copy of $F$ in $G$, and part $B$ consisting of the hyperedges of $\cH$ containing the edges in part $A$, where an element of $B$ is connected to an element of $A$ if the corresponding hyperedge contains the edge.
-Observe that a matching covering $A$ would give a Berge copy of $F$ in $\cH$ by the definition of a Berge copy; a contradiction.
+We will often use the following auxiliary bipartite graph.
+Given a set $E_0$ of edges of the shadow graph, let $\Gamma(E_0)$ be the bipartite graph with part $A$ consisting of the edges in $E_0$, and part $B$ consisting of the hyperedges of $\cH$ containing the edges in part $A$, where an element of $B$ is connected to an element of $A$ if the corresponding hyperedge contains the edge.
+Let $\Gamma_i(E_0)$ denote the subgraph of $\Gamma(E_0)$ obtained if we delete from $B$ the hyperedges of color different from $i$.

+Let $G$ be the shadow graph of a Berge-$F$-free $r$-graph $\cH$.
+The graph $G$ might contain a copy of $F$.
+Let $E_0$ be the set of edges in a copy of $F$ and consider $\Gamma(E_0)$.
+Observe that a matching covering $A$ in $\Gamma(E_0)$ would give a Berge copy of $F$ in $\cH$ by the definition of a Berge copy; a contradiction, thus there is no such matching.

 Hall's marriage theorem states that a bipartite graph $G[A,B]$ does not contain a matching covering $A$ if and only if there is a subset $A'\subset A$ with $|N(A')|<|A'|$.
 We will use its following simple corollary several times, hence we state it as a lemma.